keu/docs/astro/connect-external-services.md

 To create a VPC peering connection between an Astro cluster's VPC and a target VPC, reach out to [Astronomer support](https://support.astronomer.io) and provide the following information:

 - Astro cluster ID and Name
-- AWS Account ID or GCP Project ID of the target VPC
+- Amazon Web Services (AWS) Account ID or Google Cloud Platform (GCP) Project ID of the target VPC
 - Region of the target VPC (_AWS only_)
 - VPC ID of the target VPC
 - CIDR of the target VPC